jon-heard/obsidian-inline-scripts/README.md

 > ~~<br/>
 > return $1.repeat(10);<br/>

 This shortcut file starts with some comments, then ocontains two shortcuts.
-Notice that the first `~~` isn't until after the comments.
-Each shortcut file has space at the top for comments.
+Notice that the first `~~` is placed after the comments.
+Every shortcut file has a place at the top for comments.
 This includes the minimal example before this one, though in that case the comments are empty.
 Also notice that there are empty lines between sections.
 Empty lines are ignored by __Text Expander JS__, so use them to help organize your shortcut files.

 The `## HOW-TO: Define a new text-entry shortcut` introduced the javascript console, which is a useful tool while developing shortcuts and shortcut files.
-Another useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin's options.
+Another useful tool is "Developer mode", which can be turned on in the __Text Expander JS__ plugin options.
 When "Developer mode" is on, all shortcut files will be reloaded each time you move from one note to another.
 This lets you edit a shortcut file, then move to a testing note to immediately try out your changes without manually refreshing anything.
 "Developer mode" adds a slight delay when switching notes, so I suggest keeping it off unless you are actively developing a shortcut file.

 The `## HOW-TO: Define a new text-entry shortcut` also discusses shortcuts with empty Test strings.
-This feature is quite useful when working on larger shortcut files.
+This feature is quite useful for larger shortcut files.

-One more feature worth mentioning: if you write a shortcut with the Test string of `^tejs setup$`, then that shortcut's Expansion script will run whenever the shortcut is loaded, including when switching notes while "Developer mode" is turned on.
-This feature is useful if your shortcut file requires certain steps to be covered before its shortcuts will work.
+One more feature worth mentioning: if a shortcut file contains a shortcut with the Test string of `^tejs setup$`, then that shortcut's Expansion script will be run whenever the shortcut is loaded, including when switching notes while "Developer mode" is turned on.
+This feature is useful if your shortcut file requires initialization before its shortcuts will work.

 ## REFERENCE: Settings
-- __Shortcut files__ - A list of references to notes with shortcut file contents.
+- __Shortcut files__ - A list of addresses to notes with shortcut file contents.
-    - The "Add file reference" button adds a space for a new shortcut file.
-You can then type in the folder/filename address of the file in the new space.
+    - The "Add file reference" button adds a new textbox for a shortcut file reference.
-    - To the right of each shortcut file entry is a trashcan button.
-This button lets you delete the associated shortcut file entry.
+    - To the right of each shortcut file textbox is a trashcan button.
+This button lets you delete the textbox.
-- __Shortcuts__ - A list of shortcuts, which are pairs of Test string and Expansion string.
+- __Shortcuts__ - A list of shortcuts, which are Test and Expansion string pairs.
 This lets you add individual shortcuts directly, whithout needing a shortcut file.
-    - The "Add shortcut" button adds a blank space for a new shortcut to the bottom of the list.
+    - The "Add shortcut" button adds a blank entry for a new shortcut to the bottom of the Shortcuts setting.
-    - The "Add defaults" button adds the default shortcuts to the end of the list.
+    - The "Add defaults" button adds the default shortcuts to the end of Shortcut setting.
     - To the right of each shortcut entry is a trashcan button.
 This button lets you delete the associated shortcut.
 - __Prefix & Suffix__ - These settings let you define what to type on either side of a shortcut to signify it as a shortcut.
 They default to `;;` and `;` on desktop platforms and `!!` and `!` on mobile platforms.
     - Both the prefix and suffix _must_ be defined.
 If not then they will revert when you leave the __Text Expander JS__ plugin options.
     - The suffix string must _not_ contain the prefix string (such as prefix=`;`, suffix=`;;`).
 If it does then these settings will revert when you leave the __Text Expander JS__ plugin options.
 - __Expansion trigger__ _(not available in mobile)_ - This lets you define when a shortcut is expanded.
-By default, it expands as soon as it's typed.
+By default, a shortcut expands as soon as it's typed.
 The other options let you trigger expansion with a key-press.
 - __Developer mode__ - When turned on, the shortcut files will be reloaded whenever you change from one note to another.
-This adds a bit of overhead, but lets you develop shortcut files more rapidly, as they are auto-refreshed when moving to a testing note to try out changes.
+This adds a bit of delay, but lets you develop shortcut files more rapidly, as they are auto-refreshed when moving to a testing note to try out changes.

 ## Known Issues
 - Undo of expansion works a bit differently between mobile and PC.
 On mobile, the triggering character doesn't show on undo.